-The WB team is conducting an organizational/financial assessment of the MHF.
-This assessment will determine the current operating financial model of MHF.
-The assessment will use the current financial model, along with findings from an organizational review examining operational gaps/challenges, to project financial and operational scenarios for the future.
-The financial model and predicted scenarios will be used to evaluate MHF's capacity to deliver current and planned services.
+The WB team conducted an organizational/financial assessment of the MHF.
+This assessment determined the current operating financial model of MHF.
+The assessment used the current financial model, along with findings from an organizational review examining operational gaps/challenges, and projected long term financial and operational scenarios for the future.
+The financial model and predicted scenarios were used to evaluate MHF's capacity to deliver current and planned services and development of MHF's strategic planning.
+The assessment was concluded in May 2023.

-While the capacity needs assessment aims to inform the design of the proposed building, the organizational/financial assessment aims to assess the mid to long term sustainability of MHF through a financial and operational lens, including MHF's financial capacity.
+While the capacity needs assessment aimed to inform the design of the proposed building, the organizational/financial assessment aimed to assess the mid to long term sustainability of MHF through a financial and operational lens, including MHF's financial capacity.
 Additional funding will be needed to cover the full cost of civil works for the new MHF building under Component 2 as the project budget does not fully cover the costs of the construction of a new facility.
 A new facility requires more space to deliver current and scaled-up mental health care services to respond to the increased demand for services.
-Both the capacity needs assessment and the organizational and financial review will inform the project design.
+Both the capacity needs assessment and the organizational and financial review informed the project design.

-Stakeholder engagement activities during the commencement of the Situational Analysis, the Capacity Needs Assessment and organizational/financial review are being aligned in coordination with the NRPB in order to meet the ESF standards.
+Stakeholder engagement activities during the commencement of the Situational Analysis, the Capacity Needs Assessment and organizational/financial review were aligned in coordination with the NRPB in order to meet the ESF standards.
 This is because of the overlap among stakeholders that needs to be consulted for all assessments and design.
 Outcome of the activities are described below in Section 7.1.